Ha-Duong-88/UFOs/README.md

   The following are recommendations to impriove the analysis and give
   1) Expand the filter for the dataset to include a broader range of dates and years for sightings.
   2) Expand the filter dataset to include different countries beyond the US.
-  3) Include the total number of users for each sighting.
-Allow users to enter in their own sightings.
+  3) Include the total number of users for each sighting, if there are more than one user.
+Allow users to enter in their own sightings by adding data entry form.
-  4) Add a button after the search field to make it clearer to users that the data is being updated.
+  5) Add a button after the search field to make it clearer to users that the data is being updated.
 This will make it clearer data is being refreshed after the          search.